By Claire Lerner

-Acknowledge your child’s feelings.
-This lets her know that you understand her.
+- Acknowledge your child’s feelings.
+This lets them know that you understand.
 “It is hard for you to say good-bye.
 You don’t like it when daddy leaves.
 I understand.
 Saying good-bye is hard.”

-Help Your Child Enjoy Social Interaction and Learn Social Skills Through Everyday Experiences
+Help a Shy Child Enjoy Social Interaction and Learn Social Skills Through Everyday Experiences

-Make sure your child knows you love and accept her.
-Respect her needs, when you can.
-For example, if she doesn’t like being in big groups, keep her birthdays small with only a few close friends instead of that big bash with 15 kids and a magician.
+- Make sure the child knows you love and accept them.
+Respect their needs, when you can.
+For example, if they don’t like being in big groups, keep birthdays small with only a few close friends instead of that big bash with 15 kids and a magician.

-Make time for your child to warm up to new caregivers.
+- Make time for a shy child to warm up to new caregivers.
 Your child may never be the kid who runs right into the babysitter’s arms as you are going out the door.
 So plan ahead and make sure you have enough time to help your child get acquainted and comfortable with the caregiver.

-Give notice about new people, events, and places.
-Let your child know that her Uncle Bob is coming to visit, her friend’s birthday is later that afternoon at the park, or she is moving to the Bluebirds room at child care next week.
-Letting her know what to expect gives your child a sense of control, which can reduce her anxiety.
+- Give notice about new people, events, and places.
+Let your child know that Uncle Bob is coming to visit, their friend’s birthday is later that afternoon at the park, or they are moving to the Bluebirds room at child care next week.
+Letting them know what to expect gives your child a sense of control, which can reduce anxiety.